gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 Like the index of your soul

-Spoke volumes of precious siddhänta
+Spoke volumes of precious siddhānta

 More than any book or scroll